top of page

 This work is best suited to adults who seem to be managing on the outside, while carrying a lot on the inside, particularly:

-Individuals who find it hard to put their inner world into words alone.
+• Individuals who find it hard to put their inner world into words alone (and/or who think visually).

 You do not have to identify with all of these.
 It is enough to feel that something in you is asking for a more honest, deeper look.

-A small practical note: Because sessions are fully online, you’ll need to be able to join a basic video call (e.g. Google Meet or Zoom) and to find a reasonably private space for our time together.
-No advanced tech skills are required.
+A small practical note: Because sessions are fully online, you’ll need to be able to join a simple video call (e.g. Google Meet or Zoom) and have a reasonably private space for our time together.
+And if you prefer talk therapy only, that’s absolutely okay—many sessions are entirely conversation-led.

 A gentle first step.